-At least I think it’s pretty cool. (ok I’m a bit biased since it’s my project) I wanted to share it here with you all first!
+At least I think it’s pretty cool.
+Okay, I’m a bit biased since it’s my project, but I am excited to share the first one with our Fit2B fans!

-Most of you probably don’t know I have a passion for long distance running since meeting my wife Alice in high school cross country in 1993. (wow, that was a while ago).
+Most of you probably don’t know that I’ve had a passion for long distance running since meeting my wife Alice in high school cross country in 1993. (wow, that was a while ago).

 I love it, I love the feeling I get from it, I love the time alone in the wilderness with just me, some fast paced music, and the steady rhythm of my feet hitting the trail.
 For me running feels like progress, it feels like I’m accomplishing something, I get energy from it!